symfony/symfony-docs/cookbook/doctrine/registration_form.rst

 .. note::

-    If you want to integrate this User within the security system,you need to implement the :ref:`UserInterface<book-security-user-entity>` of the
+    If you want to integrate this User within the security system, you need to implement the :ref:`UserInterface<book-security-user-entity>` of the
-    security component .
+    security component.

 Create a Form for the Model
 ---------------------------